Serpentine leafminer

 Alert

-Have you seen Serpentine leafminer (Liriomyza huidobrensis)?
+Have you seen serpentine leafminer?

 Serpentine leafminer (Liriomyza huidobrensis) is a small fly whose larvae feed internally on plant tissue, particularly the leaf, causing distinctive mine damage.

-It poses a significant threat to Australia's agriculture and nursery industry as it is a highly polyphagous species affecting a wide host range of common horticultural crops and ornamental plant species.
+It poses a significant threat to Australia's agriculture and nursery industry as it is a highly polyphagous species affecting a wide range of common horticultural crops and ornamental plant species.

 Infestation of plants would most likely be detected through the presence of mines in the surface of leaf tissue.
 Leaf mines usually appear white or pale green with black and dried brown areas.
 Leaf mines are typically serpentine or irregular in shape and increase in size as the larvae mature.